Mountain Medicine on Skis 2026

 • You are ski fit and able to ski a full day in any weather, love skiing and are very motivated to improve.

-Sorry – telemark skiers or boarders cannot be accommodated.
+Sorry – snow boarders cannot be accommodated.

 Only ski fit, team players that meet the minimum ski standard are invited on the most physically demanding course WMT offers.

+Many past delegates attend using study leave so prospective participants should discuss this programme with their educational supervisor.
 We estimate that this programme is valid for at least 12 CPD hours.

 • WMT Medic Course Notes (A5 200+ page book)